-Bringing pets and animals into NZ
+Bringing pets and animals into New Zealand

 You must clear your pets through Customs and MPI/Biosecurity when they arrive in the country.